rasfa98/coingecko-clone/README.md

 # CoinGecko Clone

 Using the free REST API provided by CoinGecko in order to create a top list for cryptocurrencies.
 The application uses skeleton loading in order to improve the user experience.
 Some basic error handling has also been added.
-You can test it on [crypto.rasfa.dev](https://crypto.rasfa.dev) or start it localy.
+You can test it on [crypto.rasfa.dev](https://crypto.rasfa.dev) or start it locally.

 ## Start project